alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 The best part is that there is no internet connection or phone signal, so you actually get to spend your time with the other guests.
 We had a great time getting to know our trip companions better and meeting other people from all over the world during the evening.

 Later during the night, you should definitely go outside and enjoy the starry night sky.
-There are few places on Earth where the light polution is so low.
+There are few places on Earth where the light pollution is so low.

 ### Petra